scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 1/8

 Can only be used when flanking a target.
-Make a melee attack against the target, using superior dice instead of proficient dice for your proficiency.
+Make a melee attack against the target, rerolling up to 3 dice and taking the new values.
 On hit deal normal weapon damage, plus a wound die for every crit.

 ***Enhanced:*** Can be used every turn instead of every other turn.

 ___
 #### Wild Attack
-- **AP Cost:** 5/4
+- **AP Cost:** 5/5
 - **Weapon:** Any Slashing weapon
 - **Range:** Melee
-- **Level Required:** 1/7
+- **Level Required:** 1/11

-Make a wild attack against a target, adding 1 proficiency die to your attack roll.
-Before rolling the attack roll a wound die, on a wound the attack targets a different target in range.
-If no other target is available the attack misses.
-On hit you deal an additional wound die in damage.
+Make a wild attack against a target, adding 1 normal die to your attack roll.
+On hit you deal an additional wound in damage.
+Regardless of the outcome you grant combat advantage to attackers until the start of your next turn.

-***Enhanced:*** Add a superior die instead of a proficient die.
+***Enhanced:*** Add a proficient die instead of a normal die.
 If you deal 3 or more wounds with this attack the target gains a random Lesser Wound.

 ___
 #### Deflect